LoganB62/digital-resume-LoganBryant/README.md

  HEAD

-# digital-resume-LoganBryant
+# Digital Resume - Logan Bryant
 Digital Resume created by github

-# Digital Resume - Logan Bryant

 I am A motivated and hardworking senior in electrical engineering with strong technical skills and hands-on experience gained through a year-long cooperative education position.
 Passionate about applying knowledge to real-world challenges and eager to contribute